 Plays may feel like unfamiliar territory but they can be stimulating and good fun to read and explore with a group.
 A few tips:

 There are lots of websites with short one-act plays to download free.
-And you can browse some of them by theme, playwright, cast size etc. See for example: One Act Plays
+And you can browse some of them by theme, playwright, cast size etc. See for example: One Act Plays.
+Plays and TV/film scripts that groups have enjoyed include 12 Angry Men by Reginald Rose, Fantastic Beasts: The Crimes of Grindewald (the complete screenplay) and Fantastic Beasts: The Secrets of Dumbledore (the complete screenplay) by J.K Rowling.

 A Streetcar Named Desire by Tennessee Williams

-The play dramatises the experiences of Blanche DuBois a former Southern belle who, after encountering a series of personal losses, leaves her once-prosperous situation to move into a shabby apartment in New Orleans rented by her younger sister and brother-in-law.
+The play stars Blanche DuBois, a former Southern belle who leaves her once-prosperous life behind to move into a shabby New Orleans apartment rented by her sister and brother-in-law.

 Who’s Afraid of Virginia Woolf? by Edward Albee

-The play is about the dysfunctional and self-destructive marriage between a history professor and his wife, witnessed over the course of one night (or, technically, one very early morning) following a party.
+The play dramatises the dysfunctional and self-destructive marriage between a history professor and his wife, witnessed over the course of one night (or, technically, one very early morning) following a party.

 A Doll’s House by Henrik Ibsen

-The play concerns the fate of a married woman, who at the time in Norway lacked reasonable opportunities for fulfilment in a male-dominated world, despite the fact that Ibsen denied it was his intent to write a feminist play.
-It was a great sensation at the time, and caused a “storm of outraged controversy” that went beyond the theatre to the world of newspapers and society.
+The play concerns the fate of a married woman in Norway, who lacks opportunities for fulfilment in a male-dominated world.
+It was a great sensation at the time, and caused a “storm of outraged controversy.”

 For groups that want to give Shakespeare a go, the No Fear Shakespeare series is a good parallel text edition, with the original and a modern version on facing pages.